 Shop at an Outdoor Market

 Like most European cities, Basel has a big public market right in the center of town.
-Merchants at the Marktplatz vend a colorful selection of fruits, vegetables, flowers and more.
+Merchants at the Marktplatz send a colorful selection of fruits, vegetables, flowers and more.
 Are the prices high?
 Yes – this is Switzerland after all.
 However, the options are great, especially the cheeses.
-Even if you aren’t shopping for food, it’s worth a visit to take some photos and taste some samples.
+Even if you aren’t shopping for food, it’s worth a visit to take some photos and taste some cheese samples.
+Seriously, you must try alpine cheese, one of the best Switzerland food products.

 Appreciate the buildings

-We thank Basel Tourismus for providing us with Basel Cards to facilitate this article.
+We thank Basel Tourismus for supporting our visit to facilitate this article.